FREE 5-Day Email Course to learn the ATO’s Uber tax rules

 An Australian Business Number (ABN) is your public business identification number, and it is required for all businesses and self-employed individuals in Australia.

 In addition, if you will be doing rideshare driving you must also register for GST from the first dollar you earn.
-You may hear about the $75,000 threshold for GST registration, but there are specific tax laws for rideshare drivers and taxi drivers that means the $75k threshold doesn’t apply.
+You may hear about the $75,000 threshold for GST registration, but there are specific tax laws for rideshare drivers and taxi drivers that mean the $75k threshold doesn’t apply.
 If you are doing food delivery only you don’t have to register for GST, but if you do rideshare AND food delivery then the rideshare rules apply and you must register for GST right away.

 I recommend getting your ABN and registering for GST before you start the car hiring process.
 That way you can claim back the GST on any startup or joining fees that may be payable.
 At DriveTax we offer FREE ABN and GST Registration as part of our free Uber Tax Info Pack.
 We can take care of your ATO registration for you, and you’ll be set to drive within two business days.
 Visit here to access the free service and get registered now.